-Join Alex Theedom for an in-depth discussion in this video How to handle errors, part of RESTful Service with JAX-RS 2.0.
+Join Alex Theedom for an in-depth discussion in this video How to handle errors, part of Java EE: RESTful Service with JAX-RS 2.0.

 - [Narrator] Things don't always go as planned…with your code.…Sometimes a client requests a resource that does not exist,…sometimes unauthorized requests are made,…or perhaps an exception is thrown…because there is an issue with the database.…Let's take a look at how errors…and exceptions can be handled.…There are four exception handling approaches…that you can choose from.…Do nothing and let the container take care of the exception.…Catch the exception and respond to the client…with the appropriate configured response object.…Wrap the exception in the web application exception object…and let JAX-RS handle it.…

 Or manage the exception by registering an exception manager.…We're going to examine each of the methods…and then decide which is the most appropriate…to implement in the bookshop application.…So, first off, let's examine the option of doing nothing.…An exception that is propagated to the container…is dealt with by the servlet layer…and the status code 500 Internal Server Error…will be returned to the client.…